-TL;DR — California SB 253 passed Phase 1 implementation rules on 2/26/2026, mandating large companies to disclose full-spectrum carbon emissions.
+TL;DR — California SB 253 passed its first-phase implementation rules on 2/26/2026, mandating large enterprises to disclose full-scope carbon emissions.
 With Scope 3 included, Apple’s ranking dropped 35 percentiles, Tesla dropped 50 percentiles.
-Regardless of which country you’re in, if you’re in Apple’s, Walmart’s, or Microsoft’s supply chain, carbon data is your entry ticket for next year’s orders.
+This law doesn’t care what country you’re in—if you’re in Apple’s, Walmart’s, or Microsoft’s supply chain, carbon data becomes your entry ticket for next year’s orders.

-During a client discussion about electronic waste recycling, they suddenly asked me: “If our client—a U.S. listed company—requires us to provide carbon emission details for each kilogram of waste during processing, can you deliver?”
+During a client discussion about waste electronics recycling, they suddenly asked me: “If our client—a U.S. public company—requires us to provide carbon emission details for every kilogram of waste material during processing, can you deliver that?”

 I paused.
 Not because I couldn’t answer, but because this question came earlier than I expected.

-When discussing circular economy opportunities and challenges with company leadership, clients most often ask not about emission reduction targets, nor about writing ESG reports.
-But more specific questions: “What data do I actually need to prepare to continue doing business with my international clients?”
+When discussing circular economy opportunities and challenges with company leadership, clients’ most frequent question isn’t about emission reduction targets or how to write ESG reports.
+It’s a more concrete question: “What data should I actually prepare to continue doing business with my international clients?”

-The source of this question comes from a California law that just passed implementation rules in February 2026.
-It has a tongue-twisting name: SB 253.
+The source of this question is a California law that passed implementation rules in February 2026, with a somewhat awkward name: SB 253.

 Let me start with a number.

-This isn’t Apple’s unique problem.
-A March 2026 paper in Nature’s Communications Sustainability shows that in global large enterprises’ carbon emission structures, Scope 3 averages 86% of total emissions, with Scope 1 and 2 only accounting for 14%.
+This isn’t unique to Apple.
+A March 2026 paper in Nature subsidiary journal Communications Sustainability shows that in global large enterprises’ carbon emission structures, Scope 3 averages 86% of total emissions, with Scope 1 and 2 only comprising 14%.

-In other words, when we’ve been reading corporate ESG reports and comparing “which company is greener,” 86% of the truth has been legally excluded.
+In other words, when we’ve been reading corporate ESG reports and comparing “which companies are greener,” 86% of the truth has been legally excluded.

-California SB 253 aims to bring this 86% back to the table.
+California SB 253 aims to bring that 86% back to the surface.

 What Exactly Is SB 253?
 Why Is It Important Now?

 SB 253’s full name is the Climate Corporate Data Accountability Act, signed into law by California Governor Newsom in October 2023.
-But what truly brought it “to life” was February 26, 2026—when the California Air Resources Board (CARB) officially passed Phase 1 implementation rules.
+However, what truly brought it to life was February 26, 2026, when the California Air Resources Board (CARB) officially passed the first-phase implementation rules.

-From “legal text” to “enforceable system,” there was over two years of rulemaking in between.
+From “legal statute” to “enforceable system,” there was over two years of rule-making in between.
 Now, it’s real.

-1. Commercial entity incorporated in the United States (non-U.S. enterprises’ U.S.-incorporated subsidiaries may also trigger)
+1. Commercial entities incorporated in the United States (non-U.S. companies’ U.S.-registered subsidiaries may also trigger requirements)

-2. Doing business in California (annual sales exceeding approximately $757,000, or California revenue accounting for over 25% of total revenue)
+2. Doing business in California (annual sales exceeding approximately $757,000, or California revenue comprising 25% or more of total revenue)

 3. Global annual revenue exceeding $1 billion

-CARB’s preliminary list published in September 2025 covers over 3,100 enterprises; industry estimates suggest the final scope could reach over 5,000.
-This includes not just public companies, but private giants as well.
+CARB’s preliminary list published in September 2025 covers over 3,100 companies; industry estimates suggest the final scope could exceed 5,000.
+This includes not just public companies, but large private enterprises as well.

 What data must be submitted?